fedman/books/README.md

 1. Download package.

+2. Run command "composer install" from main project directory.

-2. Create DB and edit file `config/db.php`.
+3. Create DB and edit file `config/db.php`.

-3. Run command php yii migrate.
+4. Run command "php yii migrate".
 It will create tables in your DB.

-4. Create folder uploads in web directory.

-5. Ready to use.
+6. Ready to use.